bradrn/brassica/docs/Writing-Sound-Changes.md

   Then, if you select the output format ‘Input→output’,
     the output word at each `report` point will be presented alongside the final output.
-- To see the effect of all sound changes at once, select the option to ‘Report rules applied’.
+- To see the effect of all sound changes at once, select the button to ‘Report rules applied’.
   This will show the evolution of every word in the input as it evolves through every sound change.

-For more on these, see the guide to Brassica’s frontend [TODO write this guide].
+For more on these, see the guide to [Using Brassica](./Using-Brassica.md).

 It can be more difficult to debug single sound changes which are misbehaving.
 However, there are some tricks you can use: